Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 ```
 Barring the types, the syntax is very similar to vanilla javascript (Never thought I would have to mention javascript in my Haskell blogs :( ).
 The point of interest are the `buy` and `updatePrice` function.

 Now the names of the functions are pretty descriptive themselves.
-So forget smart contracts for a moment and lets think in real life.
+So forget smart contracts for a moment, and lets look at a day to day life example.
 You want to `buy` a product from Amazon at 10$.
 You decide to go ahead and start paying for the goods.
 However while you are mentioning your card details, the seller decides to call an `updatePrice` function on the product and change the price to 15$.
-Now when you actually pay through the payment portal you end up transferring only 10$ because that is the price that you saw, but meanwhile the amount you paid is 5$ short of the amount the product is listed for.
+Now, when you actually pay through the payment portal, you end up transferring only 10$ because that is the price that you saw, but meanwhile the amount you paid is 5$ short of the amount the product is listed for.
 So what happens to the state of the transaction?
-It lies in an insconsistent state.
-This fact can be used by malicious users to their benefits as defined in the paper bu Lu, et al.  Buyers may have to pay much higher than the observed price when they issue the buy requests.
+It lies in an inconsistent state.
+This fact can be used by malicious users to their benefits as defined in the paper by Lu, et al.  Buyers may have to pay much higher than the observed price when they issue the buy requests.
 And being a decentralized system there is no uniform notion of time in the blockchain.
-We will talk more about this vulnerability later, and how mitigitaing this is much more difficult than the other vulnerbailities.
+We will talk more about this vulnerability later, and how mitigating this is much more difficult than the other vulnerabilities.
 However, in the meanwhile, let us detail the other vulnerabilities.

 * **Timestamp Dependence**

 This is an age old problem.
 Researchers have spawned a lot of papers citing the problems caused by using timestamp for pseudo-random number generation.
 These problems become thousandfold when the timestamp is issued in a distributed system and that too by the participants themselves.
 Moreover Ethereum allows the miner to vary the value by roughly 900 seconds.
 The paper by Lu, et al demonstrates a similar example on a contract called `theRun`.
-Allowing contracts to access to the block timestamp is essentially a redundant feature that renders contracts vulnerable to manipulation by adversaries.
+Allowing contracts to access the block timestamp is essentially a redundant feature that renders contracts vulnerable to manipulation by adversaries.

 * **Mishandled Exceptions**

 In Ethereum there are multiple ways for a contract to call another.
 One of them is calling the other contracts via the `send` instruction.
 If there is an exception raised in the callee contract, it terminates, reverts its state and returns False.
-However there are cases when the exceptions tends to not get propagated to the caller contract.
+However there are cases when the exceptions tend to not get propagated to the caller contract.
 Research has shown, 27.9% of the contracts on Ethereum do not check the return values after calling other contracts via send.
 This can render the caller contract to an inconsistent state and we study that in the KoET(KingOfTheEtherThrone) example below.

 ```javascript
 1 function claimThrone(string name) {